LArSoft/larsoft.github.io/wiki/AnalysisExample.md

 This page covers much the same ground as the [quick-start guide](_Quick-start_guide_to_using_and_developing_LArSoft_code_), but this tutorial is focused on analysis tasks, and it explains the reason why everything works as we go along.
 Hopefully you’ll have enough clues to solve any problems that come up.

-Set up the LArSoft environment(#Set-up-the-LArSoft-environment)
+Set up the LArSoft environment
 ------------------------------------------------------------------

 You have to set up the LArSoft development environment for your installation.
 Look up the instructions for your location; e.g. [Fermilab](_Quick-start_guide_to_using_and_developing_LArSoft_code_) or [Nevis](https://twiki.nevis.columbia.edu/twiki/bin/view/Main/LArSoftAtNevis).

-Set up a working directory(#Set-up-a-working-directory)
+Set up a working directory
 ----------------------------------------------------------

 This is described in the [quick-start guide](https://cdcvs.fnal.gov_Quick-start_guide_to_using_and_developing_LArSoft_code_).
 You’ll typically be working with files created by a specific release of LArSoft.